Beyond the Dream: Script

 The script of this film can be traced back to 2006.
 Director Kiwi Chow returned to school as a part-time lecturer two years after he was graduated from Hong Kong Academy for Performing Arts.
 At that time, a student talked about the story of filming the story of psychiatric patients, which inspired him to start information gathering, and found that it was very difficult for them to fall in love, so it made him to create a 30-minute short film, named "Upstairs".
 The short film was well received and won several local and international film festival awards, including the Special Award for Young Film Art at the 2nd Student Television Festival which held in Warsaw, Poland, the Grand Prize of the 2006 Kodak Cinematography Competition (Hong Kong Region), the Silver Award of 2006 Hong Kong Independent Short Film and Video Competition (Open Category).
 The impressive achievements encouraged him to extend the story into a feature film, Beyond the Dream.
-However, it was unfortunately it had not been favored by investors, and the result is nothing.
+However, it unfortunately was not favored by investors, and the result was nothing.
 A few years before the film started, the director co-founded "Lightseed Films" with Felix Tsang, another producer and screenwriter.
 They cooperated to complete several scripts.
 Chow suddenly hooked the movie that have been shelved for years since they're failed to find funds to start filming.
-They made further revisions to "Beyond the Dream" and later obtained government funding successfully.
+They made further revisions to Beyond the Dream and later obtained government funding successfully.

 Funding

-"Beyond the Dream" was received HK $1.2 million through the Film Development Fund, which accounting for 20% of the total cost.
+Beyond the Dream was received HK $1.2 million through the Film Development Fund, which accounting for 20% of the total cost.
 The director had directed a film with sensitive theme, Ten Years, and some investors have indicated that they would not invest in his film, which made him to face difficulties in raising funds.
 The film was released on the big screen because of some benefactor had donated generously as they don't want to witness the decline of Hong Kong-produced films.